vivanvv/yt-shorts-redirect/README.md

 The repository can be loaded directly as an unpacked Chrome extension:

 1. Click `Code` then `Download ZIP`
-2. Unzip the folder in your file explorer
+2. Unzip the folder in your file manager
 3. Open `chrome://extensions` in your browser
 4. Enable the `Developer mode` toggle
 5. Click the `Load unpacked` button